ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 #### Mandatory: Toolchain selection

 You need to tell Mbed CLI where to find the toolchains that you want to use for compiling.
-The following toolchains are supported:
+Mbed CLI supports the following toolchains:

 * [Arm Compiler 5](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads).
 Use version 5.06 of Arm Compiler 5.
 Versions older than 5.06 might be incompatible with the tools.
 * [GNU Arm Embedded toolchain (GCC) version 6](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 Use version 6 of GCC Arm Embedded; version 5.0 or any older version might be incompatible with the tools.
 * [IAR EWARM 7](https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM).
-Use versions 7.70 to 7.80.x of the IAR EWARM; newer (or older) versions might be incompatible with the tools.
+Use versions 7.70 to 7.80.x of the IAR EWARM; other versions might be incompatible with the tools.

 You must inform Mbed CLI about the location of your compiler using one of the following methods.